SiggiSmara/yf_parqed/README.md

 Persistent storage of yfinance ticker data in parquet based on [ranaroussi's](https://github.com/ranaroussi) [yfinace](https://ranaroussi.github.io/yfinance/index.html).
 Primary use case for using this package is collecting data for back testing or historical analysis.
 If the update interval is less than one day (24 h) this package will skip updating.

 It uses rate limiting on the calls to the Yahoo APIs (can be controlled) so as not to trigger any usage limits.
-The aim is to have something you can install via PyPi that you call on the commandline to update your local copy of ticker data.

 It can download the actual lists of Nasdaq and Nyse tickers from [datahub.io](https://datahub.io/) ( specifically  [nasdaq-listed.csv](https://datahub.io/core/nasdaq-listings/_r/-/data/nasdaq-listed.csv) and [nye-listed.csv](https://datahub.io/core/nyse-other-listings/_r/-/data/nyse-listed.csv) ) and download historical ticker prices for each ticker found in there via yfinance.

-Along with which tickers to sync locally you can also control the interval(s) you are interested in.
+Along with which tickers to sync locally you can also control the time interval(s) you are interested in.
 Each interval has their own folder and in there each ticker will have their own parquet.

 In addition, if any ticker returns no data or you are no longer interested in syncing data for it you have the option of adding them to an exclude list to simplify the management of the list of tickers to download.

-## About the repo

-This repo uses [uv](https://docs.astral.sh/uv/) and [pre-commit-uv](https://pypi.org/project/pre-commit-uv/).

-Make sure that uv is installed and then execute `uv tool install pre-commit --with pre-commit-uv --force-reinstall` in the repo.

 ## How to install